Kallal103/countdown-shopify-app/README.md

 - `cd app-extension` & run `npm install` and `npm run dev`

-- Share your post to ngrok url `ngrok http --domain=seal-great-wren.ngrok-free.app 8000`
+- Share your port to ngrok url `ngrok http --domain=seal-great-wren.ngrok-free.app 8000`

 - install `this apps` on your development store